Diegod96/Spark-Project/README.md

 * Converted the PySpark Dataframe to a Pandas Dataframe to be able export to MySQL using the sqlalchemy library.
 * Exported Dataframe to MySQL DB.

-**TODO:**
-* Do EDA on this data to get a look on how the data is comproised.
-* Perform conversion of float value sentiment to overal sentiment (i.e. Positive, Neutral, and Negative) on ontebook rather than on the Dash - Plotly app.py to help with faster load times since I will not be querying from such a large DB table.

 ## Dash-Plotly
 Now I have to display the data to the viewer.
 I used the Dash-Plotly articles code as framework since the style and layout fit the kind of look and style i was looking for.